rust-lang/rfcs/text/0000-clippy-uno.md

 Pre-1.0 we may also flush out all of the deprecated lints.

+The configuration file for clippy, clippy.toml, is not stabilized in this RFC.
+Instead, we propose to require clippy.toml users set a `clippy_toml_is_unstable_and_may_go_away` option.

 ## Lint audit and categories

 A couple months ago we did a lint audit to recategorize all the Clippy lints.
 The [Reference-Level explanation below][cat] contains a list